Cosmetic crossing changes of fibered knots: Adjacency to fibered knots

 \begin{defi} Let $K$, $K'$ be knots.
 We will say that $K$ is $n$-adjacent to $K'$, for some $n\in {\bf N}$, if $K$ admits a projection containing $n$ generalized crossings such that changing any $0<m\leq n$ of them yields a projection of $K'$. \end{defi}

-The notion of knot adjacency was studied in \cite{kn:kl} where we showed the following: Given knots $K$ and $K'$ there exists a constant $c=c(K,K')$ such that if $K$ is $n$-adjacent to $K'$ then either $n\leq c$ or $K$ is isotopic to $K'$.
-The constant $c$ was shown to encode information about the relative size of the knot genera $g(K)$, $g(K')$ and the toroidal decompositions of the knot complements.
+In \cite{kn:kl} we showed the following: Given knots $K$ and $K'$ there exists a constant $c=c(K,K')$ such that if $K$ is $n$-adjacent to $K'$ then either $n\leq c$ or $K$ is isotopic to $K'$.
 Here, using Theorem \ref{theo:fibered'}, we will show that if $K'$ is assumed to be fibered, then we can have a much stronger result.
-As already mentioned in the Introduction, this stronger result leads to criteria for detecting non-fibered knots when the Alexander polynomial gives inconclusive evidence (\cite{kn:kl1}).
-We now state the main result of this section, which in particular implies Theorem \ref{theo:unique1} stated in the Introduction.

 \begin{theo} Suppose that $K'$ is a fibered knot and that $K$ is a knot such that $K$ is $n$-adjacent to $K'$, for some $n>1$.
 Then, either $K$ is isotopic to $K'$ or we have $g(K)>g(K')$. \end{theo}

 \begin{remark} \end{remark}